Gicu104/arch-nas/notes.md

 ```
 returned `on` so i think its working

 is supouse to disable USB autosuspend for bridge

 ### Update
 server is not booting or network doesnt work
+---
+config with local host is not replacing on setup script but its adding etries